oneapi-src/oneAPI-samples/Libraries/oneVPL/hello-encode/README.md

 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.

-Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)
+Third-party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

 ## Building the `hello-encode` Program

+### Include Files
+The oneVPL include folder is located at these locations on your development system:
+ - Windows: %ONEAPI_ROOT%\vpl\latest\include
+ - Linux: $ONEAPI_ROOT/vpl/latest/include

+### Running Samples In DevCloud
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU) and whether to run in batch or interactive mode.
+For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System